ballerina-platform/module-ballerinax-googleapis.calendar/examples/project-management-with-calendar/project-management-with-calendar.md

 ## Step 2: Create a connector instance

-Next, create a `gcalendar:ConnectionConfig` with OAuth2.0 tokens and initializes the connector.
+Next, create a `gcalendar:ConnectionConfig` with OAuth2.0 tokens and initialize the connector.

 ```ballerina
 gcalendar:ConnectionConfig config = {